ReadAlongs/Studio-Web/README.md

 ### Data Sovereignty

 We have built the tool with Indigenous data sovereignty in mind ([see here for more info](https://www.youtube.com/watch?v=fodGN4kaEcI)).
 As such, we are using the JavaScript version of [soundswallower](https://github.com/ReadAlongs/SoundSwallower) which runs on the users' computer without uploading audio to a server.
 Text data will be sent (encrypted) to the ReadAlongs API but is not stored or saved to disk on the server and is only used for creating the ReadAlong.

-### Northeastern University collaboration

-The design of the interface and CSS styling was developed by two group of students in Michael Running Wolf's Spring 2022 Foundations of Software Engineering course.
-We are very grateful for both groups' hard work and contributions.
-Group 1 developed the design that was eventually chosen for this project.

-Group 1:
-  - Siqi Chen
-  - Kwok Keung Chung
-  - Koon Kit Kong
-  - He Yang

-Group 2:
-  - Yuzhe Shen
-  - Rui Wang
-  - Zirui Wang
-  - Xuehan Yi
-  - Zhenjie Zhou

 ## Installing